MedVisAiLab/mvailweb/content/english/pos.md

 **MVAIT welcomes excellent students with a background in artificial intelligence, computer vision, software engineering, or medicine.**
 **Potential students should email the [Director of MVAIT](mailto:siyong.yeo@ntu.edu.sg) and [Team MVAIT](mailto:medvisailab@gmail.com) about the position.
 You should explain in the email how you can contribute to the research at MVAIT, and include a list of publications or projects (description) which are relevant to the research you want to do.**

+Students with strong expertise in AI, computer vision and NLP will be funded to do a PhD at MVAIT.
-Excellent students can consider the following funding opportunities and studentships to to do a PhD at MVAIT:
+Excellent students can also consider the following funding opportunities and studentships to to do a PhD at MVAIT:
 [N PGS](https://www.ntu.edu.sg/admissions/graduate/financialmatters/scholarships/npgs),
 [RSS](https://www.ntu.edu.sg/admissions/graduate/financialmatters/scholarships/rss),
 [ACIS](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/a-star-cis-scholarship),